mobingi/alm/docs/markdown/alm-agent/addons.md

-In order to support unique functions of any Cloud Services, we provide add-ons.
+In order to support various unique functions for different cloud providers, we provide add-ons.

 ### AWS {#aws}
-The ALM-agent enable you to perform special actions when Auto Scaling Instances or Spot Instances are terminated.
+The ALM-agent enables you to perform specific actions when Auto Scaling Instances or Spot Instances are terminated.

 <br>